LucasFonts/Glyphs-MoveableSidebearings/README.md

 - **Shift+D** – Remove the exceptions for **T** with **ö**

 ## Mouse Spacing

-Despite its name, you can also use this tool to change the spacing.

 Hover over a glyph’s left or right edge, and red indicators will appear.
 Click and drag while the indicators are shown to modify the sidebearings.